Three ways to buy Thrivent funds

 • Transaction fees

 Transaction fees are charged by a broker or other intermediary for providing assistance in purchasing or selling shares of a fund.
-These fees can be charged up-front or on the back-end (when selling the shares).
+These fees can be charged up-front or when selling the shares.

 • Low balance fees